What comes with Google Workspace for Education Fundamentals (GWEF, for short)?

 Y'know, why don't we let Google answer that question for you?
 Read all about Google Workspace for Education Fundamentals (or whatever they're calling it this week).

 Would you mind giving an overview of how this works?

 Populi and GWEF integrate by means of Single Sign-On, which lets a user access multiple software programs through a single login.
-In this arrangement, a user logs in to Populi with his username and password; when he accesses GWEF (via the Email or Calendar links in Populi), Populi automatically authenticates that user so he won't need to also log in to Google.
+In this arrangement, a user logs in to Populi with his username and password; when he accesses GWEF (via the Email link in Populi), Populi automatically authenticates that user so he won't need to also log in to Google.